NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 The installCheck phase checks whether the package was installed correctly by running its test suite against the installed directories.
 The default `installCheck` calls `make installcheck`.

-It is often better to add tests that are not part of the source distribution to `passthru.tests` (see <xref linkend="var-meta-tests"/>).
+It is often better to add tests that are not part of the source distribution to `passthru.tests` (see [](#var-meta-tests)).
 This avoids adding overhead to every build and enables us to run them independently.

 #### Variables controlling the installCheck phase {#variables-controlling-the-installcheck-phase}